Residential Property Disputes Solicitors

 Since opening our doors over 25 years ago, our reputation for providing a first class client service has grown - not only regionally, but also nationally.
 That’s because our residential property disputes solicitors always go above and beyond for clients, working round the clock to achieve a satisfying outcome that meets your requirements.
 We understand how frustrating it can be to find yourself locked in a dispute with your landlord, your neighbour, your tenant or potentially even trespassers, which is why we will always aim to resolve your dispute as quickly and efficiently as possible.
 Our priority is to protect your interests, and we will always aim to do so through methods of alternative dispute resolution to save you the costs and time involved with court.

 As West Wales’ largest law firm, you can rest assured that our team are all qualified professionals, hand-picked for their specialist knowledge in residential property law.
 When we aren’t assisting clients through difficult disputes, we’re taking the time to keep up to date with legislation as well as both the local and national property market.
 That’s because we believe the more we know, the better we can advise our clients: be they landlords, tenants or homeowners.
-As proud holders of the Law Society’s Lexcel accreditation, you can guarantee that our residential property dispute solicitors will treat your case with the utmost care and dedication, keeping in close communication with you from start to finish.
+You can guarantee that our residential property dispute solicitors will treat your case with the utmost care and dedication, keeping in close communication with you from start to finish.

 How can we help?